git-shawn/swift-readability/README.md

 ```

 ### Implementing Reader Mode with WKWebView
-swift-readability provides a new version of ReadabilityWebCoordinator that prepares a WKWebView configuration, and exposes two asynchronous streams: contentParsed (emitting generated reader HTML) and availabilityChanged (emitting reader mode availability updates).
-This configuration enables your WKWebView to detect when a web page is suitable for reader mode, generate a reader-friendly HTML overlay, and toggle reader mode dynamically.
+swift-readability provides `ReadabilityWebCoordinator` that prepares a `WKWebView` configuration, and exposes two asynchronous streams: `contentParsed` (emitting generated reader HTML) and `availabilityChanged` (emitting reader mode availability updates).
+This configuration enables your `WKWebView` to detect when a web page is suitable for reader mode, generate a reader-friendly HTML overlay, and toggle reader mode dynamically.

 ```swift
 import ReadabilityUI